lukeliu7788/Wikipedia-Articles-Analysis-Web-APP/README.md

-# COMP5347_Assignment2
+#Wikipedia Articles Analysis Web APP
-# Edited by YIMING LIU
+# Edited by Luke Liu
+A web application use to analysis Articles' data from Wikipedia.
 For the project upload, we did not include the revision files.
 # How to run
 1. copy read.bat to your local data file directory, and run it (only for windows).
 You may change the database name and collection name, for our project, --db wikiarticles --collection revisions.
 2. Use eclipse to run app.js as node.js application or use Visual Studio Code and run in the command line: node app.js

-# For any question, please contact yliu4670@uni.sydney.edu.au
+# For any question, please contact lukeliu7788@gmail.com